SuperGrobi/CoolWalksDataStorge/readme.md

 - full_length: length of road in [m]
 - shadowed_part_length: sum on lengths in individual shadows (should be >= shadowed_length (if this is not the case (up to numerical fluctuations in 1e-6 or something, let me know, that would be bad.))) (debugging property, I did not yet delete)
 - shadowgeom: geometry of shadow, following the street line in WKT.
 There may be overlaps where shadows overlap.
 I am working on code to merge these overlaps
+- helper: whether the edge is a helper edge
+- tags: dictionary containing the tags of the original way. not really relevant.
+Ignore if you will.
+- parsing_direction (direction in which I had to go through the original way to get the geometry for this edge. super-ignore please.)
+- shadowpartgeom (geometry of shadowintersections before unifying. ignore please)

-- helper: whether the edge is a helper edge (missing if not, else true.) here again, mainly depending on whether the edge is a helper or real, some of the other entries will be missing.
+here again, mainly depending on whether the edge is a helper or real, some of the other entries will be missing.
 Parse with care.

-(Running the shadow intersection code takes about 3hours and 50 minutes (on my mac book air m1))
+(Running the shadow intersection code now takes about 2 to 3 minutes (as opposed to the original (3hours and 50 minutes))(on my mac book air m1))